EnterpriseDB/tpa/docs/README.md

 out across some AWS instances (in multiple regions) and some on-premise servers, or servers in other data centres, as needed.

-At the end of the provisioning stage, we have the required number of instances with the basic operating system installed, and which we can access via ssh (with sudo to root).
+At the end of the provisioning stage, you will have the required number of instances with the basic operating system installed, which TPAexec can access via ssh (with sudo to root).

 ### Deployment

-The ``tpaexec deploy`` command takes the details of the provisioned servers (which may or may not have actually been created by ``tpaexec provision``; but it doesn't matter where they came from as long as we have ssh+sudo access to them) and installs Postgres and other software and sets them up in the requested configuration.
+The ``tpaexec deploy`` command takes the details of the provisioned servers (which may or may not have actually been created by ``tpaexec provision``; but it doesn't matter who created them so long as ssh and sudo access is available) and installs Postgres and other software and sets them up in the requested configuration.
 This includes setting up replication, backups, and so on.

 At the end of the deployment stage, you will have a cluster with Postgres and other software running on it.